Multivariate Extremes Over a Random Number of Observations: Inferring the Pickands function

-On the contrary, ISB takes the largest value at $\psi=0.1$ and then it decreases with the decrease of the dependence level, for the cases $\alpha=0.5, 0.633$.
-Overall, for the case $\alpha=0.5$, MISE takes the largest value at $\psi=0.1$ and then it decreases with the decrease of the dependence level.
+For each fixed value of $\alpha$ we see that IV is close to zero at the strongest dependence level ($\theta=1$), then it increases with the decrease of the dependence level ($\theta$ increases approaching two).
+On the contrary, ISB takes the largest value at $\theta=1$ and then it decreases with the decrease of the dependence level, for the cases $\alpha=0.5, 0.633$.
+Overall, for the case $\alpha=0.5$, MISE takes the largest value at $\theta=1$ and then it decreases with the decrease of the dependence level.
 For the case $\alpha=0.633$, MISE does not change much over the whole range of dependence levels, since ISB and IV compensate each other.
 While, for the cases $\alpha=0.767,0.9$, IV grows much more than ISB decreases, implying that MISE increases with the decrease of the dependence level.
 The smallest values of ISB and IV are obtained with the CFG-based and P-based estimator, respectively.
-Overall on the basis of the MISE, the best performance is obtained with the CFG-based estimator, although there is little difference with the P-based estimator.
-Finally, we show in the supplementary material that there is not much difference in the performance of the P-, CFG- and MD-based estimators already for the sample size $n=100$.
+Overall, on the basis of the MISE, the best performance is obtained with the CFG-based estimator, although there is little difference with the P-based estimator.
+As shown in the supplementary material, there is not much difference in the performance of the P-, CFG- and MD-based estimators already for the sample size $n=100$.